HARIHARANS24/HARIHARANS24/README.md

 ---

-## Hi there 👋 I'm Hariharan S
+# Hi there 👋 I'm Hariharan S

-🎓 B.Tech in Artificial Intelligence and Data Science @ Sri Krishna College of Technology
+🎓 B.Tech in Artificial Intelligence and Data Science
+📍 Sri Krishna College of Technology

-💡 Passionate about building real-world tech solutions with AI, full-stack web apps, and cloud platforms
+💡 I'm passionate about building real-world tech solutions using:

-🌱 Continuously learning and leveling up through hands-on projects and certifications
+- Artificial Intelligence & Machine Learning

+- Full-stack web development

+- Cloud platforms and DevOps practices

+🌱 I'm a continuous learner, currently working on hands-on projects involving:

+- AI/ML algorithms and model deployment

+- Full-stack applications using React, Next.js, Flask, and Spring Boot

+- Cloud infrastructure with AWS, Docker, and Kubernetes

+- CI/CD pipelines and modern DevOps workflows

+- Data engineering and analytics with Python, Jupyter Notebooks, and various databases

+🚀 I love exploring how technology can solve real-world problems and I'm always eager to collaborate, innovate, and grow.

 ---